Aaditya-3/Mnemos/README.md

 npm run dev
 ```

-Vite runs on `http://localhost:5173` and proxies API routes to `http://localhost:8000`.
+Vite runs on `http://localhost:5173` and proxies API calls to `http://localhost:8000`.

-## Auth and User Identity
+## Auth and First Request

-The UI login/signup flow uses:
+The mounted auth flow is the simple username/password router:

 - `POST /auth/signup`
 - `POST /auth/login`

-Both return `user_id`.
-Use that value in `X-User-ID` for user-scoped routes.
+Both return a `user_id`.
+Use that value in `X-User-ID` for user-scoped endpoints.

-Example:
+Example signup:

 ```bash
 curl -X POST http://localhost:8000/auth/signup \